Module and Programme Catalogue

 [Learning Outcomes, Transferable (Key) Skills, Assessment]

-Students taking the Research Project module over Years 2 and 3 (Pathway 2) will be will be required to study the modules from the following list that they have not previously taken.
+Students will be required to study modules from the following list that they have not taken in previous years.

 BIOL5181MManufacturing Biopharmaceuticals15 creditsSemester 1 (Sep to Jan)